Clean Technology & Energy

 The Borough has long been a powerhouse supplying electricity to the Northern Ireland economy.

-The electricity grid distribution infrastructure is well developed including interconnection from the Borough to mainland UK with Northern Ireland being part of an Integrated Single Electricity Market (i-SEM) operational across the island of Ireland.
-There is also extensive natural gas pipeline infrastructure and local town gas networks across the Borough, and the gas utility companies are exploring avenues to green the natural gas supply potentially using biofuels or green hydrogen generated from renewables.
+The electricity grid distribution infrastructure is well developed in the Borough including interconnection to mainland UK and forms part of the Integrated Single Electricity Market (i-SEM) operational across the island of Ireland.
+There is also extensive natural gas pipeline infrastructure and interconnection with local town gas networks in place and the local gas utility companies are exploring avenues to green the natural gas supply potentially using bio-fuels or green hydrogen generated from renewables.

 There are currently over 60 businesses large and small operating across the energy and wider clean growth sector.
-The global climate challenge and Covid pandemic have created an impetus for new innovative solution and created challenges and market opportunities for local businesses operating in the manufacturing, engineering, agri-food and environmental sectors.
+The global climate challenge has created an impetus for new innovative solutions and created challenges and market opportunities for local businesses operating in the manufacturing, engineering, agri-food, energy and environmental sectors, collectively known as the Clean Technology sector (Cleantech).

 Image – The Northern Ireland Electricity Grid Network 2019 (Copyright SONI)